elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 <figcaption> Figure 3.1 Comparing markup syntax of Latex verus Markdown.
 Code for either markup language is highlighted in yellow.
 On rendering either document, the markedup text should display in bold, italics or both. </figcaption>
 </figure>

 Markdown's growing popularity as the document formatting language of choice in literate programming needs is reflected in the availability of markdown support (in many cases right out of the box without any additional installation!) for popular IDEs and notebook formats such as RStudio, VS Code, Jupyter Notebooks (NEEDS FACT CHECKED) and even GitHub (a code hosting platform for colloboration and version control - if you are unfamiliar with GitHub, don't worry, this will be covered in the next module).

+!!! warning "Extending Markdown"

-However, Markdown's simplicity comes at a cost: there are only a limited amount of formatting effects available to you.
-If your needs ever grow, worry not, tools like [pandoc](LINK) allows you to mix more flexible formatting languages such as LaTeX and/or HTML with Markdown allowing you to format your text to your heart's desire.
-However, For most narratives , the formatting elements in Markdown will be sufficient and our focus in this lesson (and on remainder of this course) will be on learning Markdown syntax.
-In the following chapters you can implement in your Markdown skills for literate programming.
+    Markdown's simplicity comes at a cost: there are only a limited amount of formatting effects available to you in basic Markdown.
+However, many applications supporting Markdown e.g. Jupyter Notebooks, R/RStudio, GitHub etc. provide thier own [extensions of Markdown syntax](https://www.markdownguide.org/extended-syntax/) which let you do more complex formatting with the simplicity of Markdown-like syntax.
+Additionally, if your needs ever grow, worry not, tools like [pandoc]([LINK](https://pandoc.org/)) allow you to mix more flexible formatting languages such as LaTeX and/or HTML with Markdown allowing you to format your text to your heart's desire.

 ## 3.3 How to use Markdown